AhmedOsman101/lib-result/Readme.md

 A Rust-inspired `Result` type for type-safe error handling in TypeScript and JavaScript.

-> [!NOTE]
->
-> To check out the full documentation, API details, and advanced usage
-> See the [lib-result Wiki](https://github.com/AhmedOsman101/lib-result/wiki) for comprehensive guides, API docs, and examples.
-The wiki is the main source for up-to-date documentation.

 > [!WARNING]
 >
 > **Deprecation Notice for Version 1.x** As of version 2.0.0, the standalone `isOk`, `isErr`, and `unwrap` functions are deprecated in favor of the `isOk()`, `isError()`, and `unwrap()` methods on `Result` objects (e.g., `result.isOk()`).